jaredlknowlton81/LIOS---Opensource/README.md

 Instead of asking only:

-“What is true?”
+What is true?

-the system can also ask:
+it can ask:

-“What happened, who was involved, what did we decide, what happened afterward, and what did we learn?”
+What happened, who was involved, what did we believe, what did we decide, what happened afterward, and what did we learn?

-The Ledger is therefore the system’s persistent relational memory.
+The Ledger is therefore more than storage.

+It is a substrate for persistent context, accumulated history, relationship memory, feedback, learning, and adaptation.

 ⸻

+LIOS

+LIOS provides the operational substrate for representing the world in which Living Intelligence operates.

+Its core concepts include:

+Entity
+Relationship
+Context
+Event
+Claim
+Goal

+These primitives provide a way to represent experience and its relational context without requiring an AI system to be the source of truth.

+Claims and Provenance

+Claims are particularly important because AI interpretation should remain distinguishable from verified reality.

+A useful pattern is:

+Observed Event
+      ↓
+AI Interpretation
+      ↓
+Claim / Hypothesis
+      ↓
+Evidence / Provenance
+      ↓
+Human Confirmation when required
+      ↓
+Learning

+AI can surface a possible pattern without being granted authority to silently convert that pattern into truth.

+This supports a fundamental principle of LIOS and Living Intelligence:

+AI is a participant in sensemaking, not the owner of reality.

+⸻

-5. AI — Intelligence
+AI — Intelligence

-AI provides cognitive capabilities.
+AI provides cognitive capabilities inside the larger architecture.

 It can help:

 * interpret information
 * identify patterns
 * compare perspectives
+* expose assumptions
 * generate possibilities
-* expose assumptions
 * reason through problems
-* summarize knowledge
+* summarize and connect knowledge
+* diagnose conversational needs
 * explore scenarios
 * support decisions
+* identify commitments and opportunities
+* learn from accumulated context

-AI does not need to be the owner of the system.
+AI is not the system’s source of purpose.

-It is a cognitive capability inside the larger architecture.
+People provide purpose, values, judgment, responsibility, and accountability.

 ⸻

 Six Ways Intelligence Can Help

-AI can serve different cognitive roles.
+AI capabilities can be understood through six complementary metaphors.

 Mirror

-Reflects our thinking back to us.
+Reflects thinking back to us.

 Observatory

-Helps identify patterns and changes.
+Helps identify patterns, changes, and signals.

 Prism

-Shows multiple perspectives.
+Shows multiple perspectives on the same situation.

 Telescope

-Extends our view across greater distances of time, scale, and complexity.
+Extends our view across time, scale, and complexity.

 Compass